Home » Garden » Perennials vs Annuals: Which is Right for Your Garden?

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-One of the most basic distinctions to make is between perennials and annuals.
-Each has its own unique characteristics, advantages, and challenges.
+If you aren’t sure what’s the difference betweeen annual and perennial plants, I got you!
+One of the most basic distinctions to make is between perennials and annuals because each has its own unique characteristics, advantages, and challenges.

-Whether you’re a seasoned gardener or just starting out, understanding the pros and cons of perennials and annuals can help you create a beautiful and thriving garden that works best for you.
+Whether you’re a seasoned gardener or just starting, understanding the pros and cons of perennials and annuals can help you create a beautiful and thriving garden that works best for you.

 Dahlia 'Tropical' is great for the cut flower garden